anuarsunkarovich-ai/DocumentGenerationAnek/docs/generation-lifecycle.md

 - job status becomes `failed`
 - `error_message` is populated on the status route
 - audit logs record the failure
+- transient storage and connectivity failures are retried with exponential backoff before the job becomes `failed`
+- stale `processing` jobs are re-queued when workers restart

 Frontend should: